jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 The output of `printf` is not the contents of the base64-encoded clipboard (`aGVsbG8=`).
-It's just  the string of  characters `\033]52;c;?\007`, where `\033`  and `\007` have been replaced with an ESC and a BEL.
+It's just  the string of  characters `\033]52;c;?\007`, where `\033`  and `\007` have been replaced by an ESC and a BEL.

 What you  can read on  the shell's command-line  – `52;c;aGVsbG8=` –  does *not* belong to `printf`'s output; it's a reply from the terminal *process* which is